jedisct1/fastly-openapi-schema/README.md

 ## Features

 - Comprehensive OpenAPI 3.0 schema for Fastly's CDN API
+- **Enhanced documentation** that surpasses the official web documentation in clarity and detail
+- **AI-optimized schemas** specifically designed for consumption by large language models and AI agents
-- Detailed endpoint descriptions and examples
+- Detailed endpoint descriptions with operational context and examples
-- Schema definitions for request and response objects
+- Complete schema definitions for all request and response objects
 - Support for all major Fastly API functionality:
   - Service management
   - Domain configuration